When you have a child with sensory issues like I do DIY calm down sensory bottles become commonplace in the home.

 Why Sensory “Calm Down” Bottles Work – Mama OT shares some amazing tips and insights about the benefits and uses of sensory bottles.

-Calm Down Sensory Bottles: How to Make Sensory Bottles
+DIY Calm Down Sensory Bottles: More Resources

 6 Ways to Make a Sensory Bottle — Preschool Inspirations has put together an amazing resource for putting together and troubleshooting basic glitter calm down bottles.
 I refer to this one a lot.
 There are a few other types of sensory bottles on this site worth taking a look at.
 As an example, the alphabet bottle that you see pictured above was inspired by her alphabet discovery bottle.
 Hop on over and have a look around at all of the awesome ways she has made sensory and discovery bottles.